 What are the effects of helicopter parenting on a child?

 As you probably gathered from Lumanlan’s insight on the efficacy of helicopter parenting, this approach certainly tends to have negative effects on children as they grow older.
-Elaborated Guarnotta, “Studies reveal that helicopter parenting is linked to lower levels of confidence, lower ability to cope with life stressors, and higher levels of anxiety and depression.
-One study also found that it was linked to less prosocial behavior and empathy in adult children of helicopter parents.”
+According to Guarnotta, studies reveal that helicopter parenting is linked to:

-Research has also linked children of helicopter parents to an increased risk for prescription and recreational drug use.
+- An increased risk for prescription and recreational drug use

 What if one parent is a helicopter parent and the other is not?

 Obviously, no two parents are exactly alike.
 That means that more likely than not, you and your partner will vary at least a little in your parenting styles.
 Sometimes this makes life easier — you have the capacity to play to each other’s strengths.
 Sometimes it makes life more difficult — you might disagree on fundamental issues.
 To ensure the best outcome with parents who have two different styles, we sought advice from Ori Hofnung, founder and CEO of GiantLeap, a tool created in conjunction with the Texas Medical Center to make child development easier to understand for parents.

 According to Hofnung, there are five steps you can take if you have different parenting approaches:

 - Communicate.
 “Share your feelings with your spouse and discuss your concerns openly, and listen intently.”